Friday, August 31, 2007

 Or was there?

-Lights up ahead, then a whole lot of lights, coming straight at them, then it was a whole bunch of madmen on motorcycles hogging the whole road and heading straight at them, and Mrs. Smith looked likely just going to plow right on through them.
+Lights up ahead, then a whole lot of lights, coming straight at them, then it was a whole bunch of madmen on motorcycles hogging the whole road and heading straight at them, and Mrs. Smith looking damn near likely just to plow right on through them hell bent for leather and damn the torpedoes.

-Harvey closed his eyes, he could feel the Thunderbird swerving and lurching, hitting something hard, swerving again and then it stopped and somehow he was in the back seat.
+Harvey closed his eyes, he could feel the Thunderbird swerving and lurching then hitting something hard and swerving again and then it jerked to a stop and somehow he was in the back seat.
 He clambered up and Mrs. Smith was slumped over the steering wheel.
 He reached over and turned off the ignition because he was afraid the car would blow up, and then he passed out over into the front seat, rolling down into the foot space.

 The motorcyclists pulled their choppers up all around the Thunderbird, their headlights shining directly into the car.
 Through the swirling cloud of dust and exhaust they’d created they looked at at the beautiful woman and the young soldier both groggily trying to sit up straight in the front seat.